-Per the Carcinogenicity, “20 case-control studies and nearly 30 occupational or population-based cohort studies, reported increased risks of lung cancer in welders or other workers exposed to welding fumes.
+Per the Carcinogenicity article “20 case-control studies and nearly 30 occupational or population-based cohort studies, reported increased risks of lung cancer in welders or other workers exposed to welding fumes.
 Exposure-response associations with indices of longer or greater cumulative exposure to welding fumes were also reported in several studies, some of which were large, high-quality studies.”

 Can Welding Have an Impact on Kidney Cancer?

 Possibly.
-There is the possibility that Kidney Cancer may be associated with Welders.
+There is the possibility that Kidney Cancer may be associated with welding.
 There may be, however, some additional risk with that is associated with some of the solvents that are used in tandem with the welding process.
 Kidney Cancer, also known as Renal Cancer, is one of the ten most common cancers in both men and women.

 Per Carcinogenicity, “Positive associations for occupation as a welder and kidney cancer were reported in nearly all relevant cohort and case-control studies.
 However, few studies adjusted for solvents used for cleaning metal in tandem with welding, such as trichloroethylene (a risk factor for kidney cancer.)”
 The association is not as strong as for other forms of cancer.
 A similar opinion was noted in the article Cancer Risks among Welders and Occasional Welders in a National Population-Based Cohort Study: Canadian Census Health and Environmental Cohort.

 Per Cancer Risks, “Kidney cancer risk similarly appeared elevated for all industry groups for welders except for transport vehicle manufacturing where too few cases were detected for analysis.
 The highest risk was observed for welders in the shipbuilding and repair industry, representing a 3.5-fold increased risk when compared to non-welders.”

 Can Welding Have an Impact on Bladder Cancer?